Kentucky general contractor license and insurance requirements

 However, you may need to obtain a license or register as a general contractor at the city or county level.
 Check with your municipality to find out what licenses or permits are required.

-How to get a general contractor license in Kentucky
+How to get a Kentucky contractor license

 1. Obtain an occupational license number from the Louisville-Jefferson County Revenue Commission.